Technology / Data

 In essence, the GDPR modernized rules that were established in 1996, but that doesn't tell us much.
 To paraphrase, the objectives of GDPR are:

-• Establish rules related to "natural persons" in regard to processing and free movement of their personal data
+• Establish rules related to "natural persons" regarding processing and free movement of their personal data

 • Ensure free movement of personal data within the EU is neither restricted nor prohibited when it comes to protecting "natural persons" in regards to the processing of personal data